Gohan: Oh, you mean Multiverse Theory?

-- Code: Pony Evolution uses this to eplain how the world's meet.
+- Code: Pony Evolution uses this to explain how the worlds meet.

 - The Emiya Clan runs on this.
 With a few exceptions (the Shonen Jump big three, Warhammer 40k, Fairy Tail, DBZ, and a couple others forbidden by the community) every fictional universe is stated or implied to exist somewhere and in some capacity.
 As such, the possibility for shout outs and crossovers is huge.
 Whether through time travel, dimension hopping, space, or magician relatives, any idea can make an appearance so long as the authors approve it.

-- Major staple in Hottie 3: The Best Fan Fic in the World on the count of it being a Mega Crossover.
+- Major staple in Hottie 3: The Best Fan Fic in the World on the count of it being a Massive Multiplayer Crossover.
 There is also the concept of the omniverse, a multiverse of multiverses.
 There are a total of thirteen multiverses in the omniverse.

 - The Infinite Loops start because the computer the multiverse runs on had a system crash.

-- My Little Unicorn: Unicornicopia is supposedly part of only one of many dimensions in a multiverse, whose worlds the unicorns can visit.
+- My Brave Pony: Starfleet Magic: Unicornicopia is supposedly part of only one of many dimensions in a multiverse, whose worlds the unicorns can visit.
 But the author repeatedly mixes up the terms planet and dimension to the point where he refers to the planets themselves as other planes of reality.